craigtp/BookDigests/BookDigests/SoftwareEstimation.md

 ## Chapter 14 - Software estimation tools
 * Software tools can help with estimation efforts, especially computationally intensive estimation methods that you can't easily do by hand, even with a good calculator.
-* Beware of an “objective authority” changing estimates.
+* Beware of an "objective authority" changing estimates.
 The stakeholder sometimes proposes a few minor feature cuts (or a slight increase in team size) and then expects disproportionate reductions in the project's cost and schedule.
 * Using Estimation software (especially when results are visualised on a graph etc) can serve as an impartial third party in arbitrating the effects of such changes.
 You can let the tool play the "bad cop" that tells the stakeholder his changes don't reduce schedule or costs as much as he’d hoped.
 * Use an estimation software tool to sanity-check estimates created by manual methods.
 Larger projects should rely more heavily on commercial estimation software.
 * You will need to calibrate software tools with data from at least 3 projects using any of effort (man months), schedule (calendar months), or size (lines of code).